petersatsuse/azure-compute-docs/articles/virtual-machines/linux/image-builder-troubleshoot.md

 The `customization.log` file includes the following stages:

 1. *Deploy the build VM and dependencies by using Azure Resource Manager templates to the `IT_` staging resource group*.
-This stage includes multiple POSTs to the VM Image Builder resource provider:
+This stage includes multiple `POST` requests to the VM Image Builder resource provider:

     ```output
     Azure request method="POST" request="https://management.azure.com/subscriptions/<subID>/resourceGroups/IT_aibImageRG200_window2019VnetTemplate01_dec33089-1cc3-cccc-cccc-ccccccc/providers/Microsoft.Storage/storageAccounts